 $16,860 (14,210 + (2.65 x 1000) = $16,860).

 We can see from the chart that the stock made a precipitous drop following the technical sell signals.
 It was trading as low as $10.58 (-5.11) on November 4, 2009.
 By that day, the value of the stock dropped by $3,630.
 However, the long put increased in value to $5.60.
 The net value of the trade, considering the stock and the put options, is $16,180.
 The result is a net loss of $680 (16860 – 16180 = $680).
 While no trader is happy with a loss, the consequences were far less severe because he owned the puts.

 This is not the end of the story.
 The trader is left with two very tradable instruments – the stock and the long put.
 Shortly after the November 4 low in PALM, the technical indications were for a stagnant trend.
-A common strategy in a stagnant trend is a “collar,” which involves long stock, long put, and short call.
+A common strategy in a stagnant trend is a “collar,” or “collar options strategy,” which involves long stock, long put, and short call.
 By adding the short call to the trade, the “protective put” becomes a “collar.”

 The protective put strategy described here is only one example of how a trader could have traded this situation.
 Depending on the trader’s goals, risk tolerance, and sentiment, there are a number of different ways the trader could have approached this trade.
 If the trader was very bearish on October 19, he would have purchased more puts or puts a higher strike to provide even more protection.
 For example, if the trader purchased twice as many puts (20 contracts), the trade would not have been at a loss – it would have been profitable by $2,270 on November 4.